vczh-websites/vczh/Espresso-DialingIn/README.md

 ## Dialing In

-More dose doesn't necessarily reduce bitterness.
-Bitterness could also come from more material get extracted.
+Keep a proper dose so that after pre-infusion the puck still has a small gap to the group head.

+When dose and yield are fixed:
+- Grind finer: more extraction, more bitterness, less acidity.
+Higher risk of channeling.
+- Higher temperature: slightly more extraction, less emphasized acidity, more sweetness.
+- Higher pressure: more thickness, less acidity in aftertaste.

-The real over-extraction signal is bitter in long lasting aftertaste.
+The signal of over-extraction signal is bitterness in long lasting aftertaste.

-If reducing dose leads to balance then this is the case.
+The signal of channeling is
+sudden/fast increasing flow rate or decreasing pressure.

-If ground suddenly lose pressure for no reason, it is probably because CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.
+If puck suddenly loses pressure for no reason, it is probably because CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.